nikoksr/simplog/README.md

 #### About

 <p>Simplog was created due to the unsuccessful search for a small and simple logging system.
-I needed a system that's exactly in the middle between 'fits-my-needs' and 'not-overkill'.
+I needed a system that's exactly in the middle between 'does-what-it-should' and 'no-overkill'.
 Besides that I just wanted to write a logging library myself for fun.

 If you like it and/or if it is useful for you, it has already more than fulfilled its purpose.
 Contributions are still welcome but just remember that this logger is intentionally kept simple.